Modularity of mind

 Modularity of mind is the notion that a mind may, at least in part, be composed of innate neural structures or mental modules which have distinct, established, and evolutionarily developed functions.
 However, different definitions of "module" have been proposed by different authors.
 According to Jerry Fodor, the author of Modularity of Mind, a system can be considered 'modular' if its functions are made of multiple dimensions or units to some degree.

 One example of modularity in the mind is binding.
-When one perceives an object, they take in not only the features of an object, but the integrated features that can operate in sync or independently that create a whole.
+When one perceives an object, one takes in not only the features of an object, but the integrated features that can operate in sync or independently that create a whole.
 Instead of just seeing red, round, plastic, and moving, the subject may experience a rolling red ball.
 Binding may suggest that the mind is modular because it takes multiple cognitive processes to perceive one thing.

 Early investigations

 Historically, questions regarding the functional architecture of the mind have been divided into two different theories of the nature of the faculties.
 The first can be characterized as a horizontal view because it refers to mental processes as if they are interactions between faculties such as memory, imagination, judgement, and perception, which are not domain specific (e.g., a judgement remains a judgement whether it refers to a perceptual experience or to the conceptualization/comprehension process).
 The second can be characterized as a vertical view because it claims that the mental faculties are differentiated on the basis of domain specificity, are genetically determined, are associated with distinct neurological structures, and are computationally autonomous.

 The vertical vision goes back to the 19th-century movement called phrenology and its founder Franz Joseph Gall.
 Gall claimed that the individual mental faculties could be associated precisely, in a one-to-one correspondence, with specific physical areas of the brain.
 For example, someone's level of intelligence could be literally "read off" from the size of a particular bump on his posterior parietal lobe.
 Phrenology's practice was debunked scientifically by Pierre Flourens in the 19th century.
 He destroyed parts of pigeons' and dogs' brains, called lesions, and studied the organisms' resulting dysfunction.
 He was able to conclude that while the brain localizes in some functions, it also works as a unit and is not as localized as earlier phrenologists thought.
 Before the early 20th century, Edward Bradford Titchener studied the modules of the mind through introspection.
 He tried to determine the original, raw perspective experiences of his subjects.
 For example, if he wanted his subjects to perceive an apple, they would need to talk about spatial characteristics of the apple and the different hues that they saw without mentioning the apple.